 Prisoners the world over tend to mordant wit.
 Thailand’s most notorious jail is known by its western residents, there to reflect on the wrongheadedness of narcotics trafficking, as the Bangkok Hilton.
 Closer to home a past Barlinnie Governor, with a Ph.D to his name and given to turning down all and every inmate request, earned himself the soubriquet, Dr No. In the same spirit did ‘classmates’ forbidden from calling themselves prisoners of Chiang Kai Shek’s Reform and Re-education Centre on what was then, due to its volcanic origins, known as Burnt Island whisper their status as guests at Ludao Lodge.

-Ludao being the official name of tiny – so tiny its area is given separate low and high tide quantification – Green Island, twenty miles off Taiwan’s southeast coast and the ideal venue for incarcerating maximum security enemies of the state.
+Ludao being the official name of tiny – so tiny that its area is given separate low and high tide quantification – Green Island, twenty miles off Taiwan’s southeast coast and the ideal venue for incarcerating maximum security enemies of the state.
 Or those designated as such by its ruling caste.

 More mordant yet, organised into three ‘batallions’ of four ‘companies’ each, the Ludao Lodge classmates dubbed their dead – by execution, suicide, disease or loss of the will to carry on – Company 13.